nbedos/termtosvg/README.md

 termtosvg --theme monokai
 ```

-Available themes can be listed by omitting the name of the theme:
+Available themes can be listed with `termtosvg --help`
 ```
-termtosvg --theme
+...
+  --theme THEME  color theme used to render the terminal session (circus,
+                 classic-dark, classic-light, dracula, isotope, marrakesh,
+                 material, monokai, solarized-dark, solarized-light, zenburn) ...
 ```

 #### Custom themes
-If termtosvg is called without the '--theme' option, it will try gathering
+If termtosvg is called without the `--theme` option, it will try gathering
 color information from the Xserver running on your machine.

 To tell the Xserver about the color theme you wish to use for termtosvg,